Dhanshree-Sonar/Charades/README.md

 ## How to play the game

-This game requires minimun 2 people to play.
+This game requires minimum 2 people to play.
 One person will guess the word and rest of the team will act.
 Each player will have 60 seconds to play the game.
 The goal is to guess maximum words in given time.

 1. Click on *Play* button to start the game.
 A word will be displayed in the box.